UniMath/agda-unimath/src/foundation-core/commuting-squares-of-homotopies.lagda.md

      (left ∙h bottom ~ top ∙h right) ≃ (left ∙h bottom ~ (top ∙h H⁻¹) ∙h (H ∙h right)).
    ```

-These operations are useful in proofs involving path algebra, because taking
+These operations are useful in proofs involving homotopy algebra, because taking
-`equiv-right-whisker-concat-coherence-square-identicications` as an example, it
+`equiv-right-whisker-concat-coherence-square-homotopies` as an example, it
 provides us with two maps: the forward direction states
 `(H ∙h r ~ K ∙h s) → (H ∙h (r ∙h t)) ~ K ∙h (s ∙h t))`, which allows one to
-append an homotopy without needing to reassociate on the right, and the
+append a homotopy without needing to reassociate on the right, and the backwards
-backwards direction conversely allows one to cancel out a homotopy in
+direction conversely allows one to cancel out a homotopy in parentheses.
-parentheses.

 #### Left whiskering coherences of commuting squares of homotopies